espruino/EspruinoDocs/info/Gadgetbridge.md

   * [Bangle.js Gadgetbridge from F-Droid](https://f-droid.org/en/packages/com.espruino.gadgetbridge.banglejs) - not dependent on the Google Play Store
   * [Bangle.js Gadgetbridge 'nightly' builds](https://freeyourgadget.codeberg.page/fdroid/repo/) - with all the very latest changes
   * Normal [Gadgetbridge from F-Droid](https://f-droid.org/packages/nodomain.freeyourgadget.gadgetbridge/) (this doesn't provide any Internet connectivity features)
-* On Bangle.js, install ONE OF (not both!):
-  * [Android Integration app](https://banglejs.com/apps/?id=android) - this is the new and recommended way of interfacing to Gadgetbridge, which allows you to view all notifications in a list
+* On Bangle.js, install the [Android Integration app](https://banglejs.com/apps/?id=android) - this is the new and recommended way of interfacing to Gadgetbridge.
+(The [Gadgetbridge Widget](https://banglejs.com/apps/?id=gbridge) is the old, unmaintained way of interfacing to Gadgetbridge)
-  * [The Gadgetbridge Widget](https://banglejs.com/apps/?id=gbridge) - this is the old way of interfacing to Gadgetbridge - it displays just one notification at a time.
 * Now ensure you disconnect your computer from Bangle.js
 * Start the Gadgetbridge app and click the blue `+` in the bottom right
 * Choose your Bangle.js device from the list